TheGreyGhost/MinecraftByExample/README.md

 ### Items
   - [MBE10][10] - a simple item
-  - X [MBE11][11] - an item with multiple variants - rendered using multiple models and multiple layers
+  - [MBE11][11] - an item with multiple variants - rendered using multiple models and multiple layers
   - X [MBE12][12] - an item that stores extra information in NBT, also illustrates the "in use" animation similar to drawing a bow
   - X [MBE13][13] - customise Mining behaviour of Blocks and Items - several test classes that show how mining works
   - X [MBE14][14] - an interactive helper tool to adjust the ItemCameraTransforms for your custom item